| The Kintyre Way | |

 Bavarian hospitality ....

-At 5:50p.m we chaps felt hungry enough to venture out for somewhere to eat.
-We drove southwards along the coast road and came across a hotel at a place called The Hunting Lodge Hotel [Ed: this has now changed ownership and has reverted to its original name of the Putechan Hotel - which I can't find a website for].
-Mark swung the car onto a narrow strip of tarmac in front of the white-walled building.
-We walked into the dining area and I was instantly aware of the smell of a coal fire.
-It took me back to winter nights living in Manchester and is an aroma I've always enjoyed.
-A group of folk were lounging comfortably on settees in front of a large hearth; coal and log fire blazing heartily.
-We entered the bar for a drink and passed a glass case containing a heavily dressed goat's head.
+At twenty to six we were hungry enough to venture out.
+We drove south along the coast road and came across a hotel called the Hunting Lodge, where Mark swung the car onto a narrow strip of tarmac in front of a white-walled building.
+We walked into the dining area and I was instantly aware of the smell of a coal fire — an aroma that takes me directly back to winter nights in Manchester and that I have always enjoyed.
+A group of folk were arranged comfortably on settees in front of a large hearth.
+In the bar, we passed a glass case containing a heavily dressed goat's head.
 There was something distinctly Satanic about it.

-Here's a thing; why are the employed staff in pubs and hotels in Scotland always German?
-It's true - Mark and I were first presented with this phenomenon on last year's walk and here we were again.
+Here is a thing: why are the employed staff in Scottish pubs and hotels so frequently German?
+Mark and I had first encountered this phenomenon on the West Highland Way and here it was again.

 *"Yes pliss, vot are you vanting to drink?"*

-Two German lads (one of whom may have developed a gentle crush on Mark) and a pretty German girl served us to beers and a meal.
-The Hunting Lodge was once just that; the former hunting lodge of the Duke of Argyll.
-It is family owned and run, the main proprietor being a stout, bearded Scot in a pleated kilt who sells about three hundred types of single malt whiskey.
+Two German lads and a pretty German girl served us our beers and took our food orders.
+The Hunting Lodge had been, appropriately, the former hunting lodge of the Duke of Argyll, and was now family owned and run, its main proprietor being a stout, bearded Scot in a pleated kilt who appeared to sell approximately three hundred different single malt whiskies.
 Mark and I were instantly enraptured.
-Our host asked us the nature of our holiday and on discovering that we were walking The Kintyre Way, a glint came into his eye and he announced to us that he was on the board of people who were responsible for its existence.
-I looked at his portly frame thoughtfully for a second and decided that he probably hadn't sampled a lot of The Way himself.
+Our host asked the nature of our holiday and on discovering we were walking the Kintyre Way, a glint entered his eye: he was, he announced, a member of the board responsible for the route's existence.
+I looked at his portly frame for a moment and concluded he probably hadn't sampled a great deal of the Way himself.

 Next